How to Grow Lettuce & Salad Greens in a Container Garden

-If you've always wanted to grow your own food, but don't have the space for a full outdoor garden—or you don't have a lot of time or feel intimidated by learning how to garden in general—container gardening is a good place to get started.
-You don't need a lot of space, and it's a relatively low level of commitment.
-You can grow your own greens right on your countertop or in a small outdoor space, like a deck.
-No weeding required.
+If you've never grown vegetables before and always wanted to grow your own food, but don't have the time or space for a full-size outdoor garden–container gardening is a good place to get started.
+You don't need a lot of space, and it requires a relatively low level of commitment: You can grow your own greens in a window box, on a deck or right on your countertop–no weeding required!

 With the right materials and a little know-how, you're just weeks away from fresh, homegrown salad greens at your fingertips.
 Learn how to grow salad greens in a container garden-both indoors and out, plus how to care for your salad container garden.
 Get answers to your container garden questions in our FAQ section, and learn what types of salad to grow in a container.
 Plus, see delicious salad recipes to help you enjoy your bounty.

-Drainage is essential, so select a pot with holes in the bottom.
-Plastic, glazed or metal is preferable to terra-cotta, which pulls away moisture and causes soil to dry out faster.
-Salad greens do not have deep roots, so a medium-size vessel will do.
-If reusing an old container, wash it thoroughly prior to planting.
+Drainage is essential, so select a pot with holes in the bottom so there's somewhere for excess water to go.
+If the container does not have drainage holes, drill several into the bottom.
+Plastic pots, glazed or metal pots are preferable to terra-cotta, which pulls away moisture and causes soil to dry out faster.
+Salad greens do not have deep roots, so you don't need large pots; a medium-size vessel will do.
+If you're reusing an old container, wash it thoroughly before you start planting.

-Fill your container with an organic soilless potting mix, as regular potting soil is too dense and will prevent roots from spreading properly.
+Fill your container with an organic soilless potting mix, as regular potting soil is too dense and will prevent plant roots from spreading properly to allow vegetables and herbs to grow.
+With a potting mix, there's no need for organic fertilizer.

-One at a time, pinch seeds between your fingers and gently place into the soil.
+One at a time, pinch seeds between your fingers and gently place them in the soil.
 Leave approximately 1/2 inch between seeds.
 Cover the seeds with a scant 1/4 inch of soil.

 In general, greens are a cool-season crop.
 Plant in the early spring, pause production during the hottest months, then plant again in late summer for a second harvest in fall.
 Check your seed packet for exact timing.

-Once sprouts emerge, in 2 to 4 weeks, you may find your container a bit overcrowded.
+Once sprouts emerge, in 2 to 4 weeks, you may find your planter box a bit overcrowded.
 Remove seedlings as needed to ensure each plant has enough room to grow, per the instructions on your seed packets.

 Wash your greens right before you plan to eat them.
 Soak leaves in a bath of cold water for about 5 minutes.
 Swirl the leaves gently with your hand to loosen the debris and then lift them out of the water and into a salad spinner and spin to dry.